c3g/GenPipes_Docs/docs/source/about/why_genpipes.rst

 GenPipes developers offer continuous support through a Google forum page and a help desk email address (pipelines@computationalgenomics.ca).
 Since the release of version 2.0.0 in 2014, a community of users has run GenPipes to conduct approximately 3,000 analyses processing ∼100,000 samples.

-To learn more about what GenPipes is and how it works, refer to the :ref:`Getting Started Guide<docs_getting_started_index>`.
+To learn more about what GenPipes is and how it works, refer to the :ref:`Get Started Guide<docs_getting_started_index>`.